 Thanks to Ken Miyazaki we have a written description of what the Miyazaki House looked like when he lived there.
-Below is Ken’s description of how he remembers it between 1960 to 1980.
+Below is Ken’s description of how he remembers it between 1960 and 1980.

 The Exterior Of The Miyazaki House

-The house and picket fence was painted white.
-The trim and shutters were a deep blue.
+When the Miyazaki family lived in the house, it and the picket fence were painted white.
+The trim and shutters were a deep colbalt blue.

 The Interior Of The Miyazaki House

-Office – seems to be as it was when we left.
+Doctor Miyazaki’s Office – seems to be as it was when we left.
+All item’s in the office belong to the Miyazaki family and are on loan to the community.

 Living room – the floor had a beige wall-to-wall carpet and the walls had wood paneling.
 It was not the hardboard that became popular in the 1970’s but was the precursor which was a veneer.